Same-day Filing

 Secretary of State 1500 11th Street Sacramento, CA 95814

 The current processing times can vary depending on volume.
-Click here to see updated time frames you can expect to receive your LLC ruling.
+Check the California Secretary of State website to find updated time frames you can expect to receive your LLC ruling.

 Expedite processing is available but only if you submit in person.
 If you turn in your paperwork to the Sacramento office, see below for options for expedited processing in California.